Skip to content

 The 12-point setup for a private, secure, high-output digital life — in one afternoon.
 No spam, unsubscribe anytime.

-During 2008, a standard 60/40 portfolio — 60% stocks, 40% bonds — still lost over 20%, because both halves were exposed to the same systemic shock.
+During 2008, a standard 60/40 portfolio — 60% S&P 500, 40% investment-grade bonds — still lost about 20%.
+It’s worth being precise about why, because the popular version of that story is wrong: the bond half did not fall with stocks.
+The Bloomberg US Aggregate gained roughly 5% in 2008 and long-dated US Treasuries gained more than 20%, while the S&P 500 returned −37.0%.
+Forty percent of your money rising a little simply cannot offset sixty percent of it falling by more than a third.
+The failure wasn’t correlation — it was ballast: two sleeves, one of them dominant, and nothing at all positioned for inflation.
 And the loss you can see isn’t even the worst one.
-If your money grows 10% in a year that inflation runs 15%, your account balance climbed while your actual buying power shrank.
+If your money grows 10% in a year that inflation runs 15%, your account balance climbed while your actual buying power shrank — and the gap doesn’t have to be exotic to bite: US CPI inflation hit 9.1% year-on-year in June 2022.
 That’s the cruelest leak of all: the number on the screen goes up while the wealth behind it quietly drains out.
 A green portfolio can be a losing portfolio.
 Most people never feel it happen.

 How does the four-season economy actually work?